-This section should be completed by the parent(s) of the child ahead of the meeting or recorded/ minuted and added in later if not given in advance.
+This section should be completed by the parent(s) and/or professionals as appropriate.
+Most helpful if it is completed and sent to the DT ahead of the meeting, or views can be recorded/ minuted and added in later.

 There are some suggestions within this section to guide the parent(s) around potential areas they may wish to comment on.
-Three key priority spaces are available for their comments.
-These are expanding boxes.
+Three key priority spaces are included for the most important points.